tommyboone/Workout-Tracker/README.md

 # Stack
 This app was made using:
-Node Express Server
+Node Express Server,
-MongoDB
+MongoDB,
-Mongoose ODM
+Mongoose ODM,
-Semantic UI
+and the Semantic UI

 # Screenshot